 - Change your beneficiaries in your superannuation plan and your life insurance policy.

 Guardianship and powers of attorney

 - Change your power of attorney and guardianship arrangements.
-(For more information, please see Power of Attorney and Enduring Guardianship – the horror story edition.)
+(For more information, please see Revoking a Power of Attorney or Enduring Guardian in NSW and Power of Attorney and Enduring Guardianship – the horror story edition.)